episerver/DeveloperTools/README.md

 Experimental project to build small tools useful for developers.
 Install as an add-on in Optimizely CMS 12 (or later).
 When installed you must be part of the Administrators group to use the tool, a new menu "Developer" should appear in the top menu.

+# DISCLAIMER
-DISCLAIMER: Remember, use at your own risk - this is not a supported product!
+Remember, use at your own risk - this is not a supported product!

-Current features:
+## Current Features

 * View contents of the Dependency Injection container
 * View Content Type sync state between Code and DB